Inference for Sparse and Dense Functional Data with Covariate Adjustments: Introduction

-The literature on covariate adjusted functional was initiated by the work of \cite{cardot2007conditional}, who considers functional principal component analysis for dense functional data, but does not provide inferential results. \cite{jiang2010covariate} focus on the case of sparse functional data and their asymptotic normality results serve as a benchmark for our results. \cite{LSB14} consider a copula-based model and \cite{ZW15} propose an iterative algorithm for computing functional principal components, though neither provides inferential results for the covariate adjusted mean and covariance functions.
-For the case \emph{without} covariate adjustments there are several papers considering inference. \cite{ZC07} and \cite{HK07} consider inference in the pre-smoothing context for dense functional data. \cite{Benko2009a} develop bootstrap procedures for the case of dense functional data. \cite{CYT12} derive simultaneous confidence bands in the case of dense functional data. \cite{GK12} consider a $L^2$ based test statistic and address computational issues in finite samples and \cite{HKR13} focus on the case of dependent functional data within the same framework.
+The literature on covariate adjusted functional data was initiated by the work of \cite{cardot2007conditional}, who considers functional principal component analysis for dense functional data, but does not provide inferential results. \cite{jiang2010covariate} focus on the case of sparse functional data. \cite{LSB14} consider a copula-based model and \cite{ZW15} propose an iterative algorithm for computing functional principal components, though neither provides inferential results for the covariate adjusted mean and covariance functions.
+For the case without covariate adjustments there are several papers considering inference. \cite{ZC07} and \cite{HK07} consider inference in the pre-smoothing context for dense functional data. \cite{FMV07}, \cite{FKV10}, and \cite{RAVV16} consider inference in functional nonparametric regression. \cite{Benko2009a} develop bootstrap procedures for the case of dense functional data. \cite{CYT12} derive simultaneous confidence bands in the case of dense functional data. \cite{GK12} consider an $L^2$-based test statistic and address computational issues in finite samples and \cite{HKR13} focus on the case of dependent functional data within the same framework.
 Although related, the case without covariate adjustments is fundamentally different from our case, since the presence of a covariate affects the involved bandwidth selection problem in a nontrivial manner.
 Readers with a general interest in functional data analysis are referred to the textbooks of \cite{RamsayfdaBook2005}, \cite{Ferraty2006}, \cite{horvath2012inference}, \cite{HR15_book}, and \cite{KR17_book}.
+Recent surveys of methodological advances in functional data analyses can be found in \cite{C14}, \cite{GV16}, and \cite{WCM2016}.

 The rest of this paper is structured as following.
 The next section introduces the considered regression models and LLK estimators.
 Section \ref{sec:AssRes} presents our assumptions and asymptotic results.
 Our simulation study is in Section \ref{sec:Sim}.
 Section \ref{sec:ROT} introduces rule-of-thumb approximations to our theoretical bandwidth expressions and practical plug-in estimates for the unknown bias and variance components.
+Section \ref{sec:App} contains our real data application.
 All proofs can be found in the appendix.